colorcrunch/colorcrunch.github.io/README.md

 ## 🧠 Adaptive Block Generation

-One of the main systems planned for ColorBlast is an **adaptive block generator**.
+One of the main systems planned for ColorCrunch is an **adaptive block generator**.

 Instead of making every set of blocks completely random, the game will analyse the current state of the board.
 When the player is close to losing, the system can ensure that at least one of the three available pieces provides a possible way to continue playing.